apostrophecms/docs/docs/guide/webpack.md

 module.export = {
   extend: '@apostrophecms/piece-page-type',
   bundles: {
-    'test-bundle': {
+    'test': {
       templates: ['index']
     }
   }
 }
 ```

-Here, the `test-bundle` will be loaded on test pages, but only on the `index` pages and not the `show` ones.
+Here, the `test` bundle will be loaded on test pages, but only on the `index` pages and not the `show` ones.
 If you don't add the `templates` property, the bundle will be loaded on `index` and `show` pages.

+### Shared dependencies

-About shared dependencies, if a bundle use the same packages than the `main` one (which is loaded everywhere), webpack won't duplicate them and they will be imported only in the `main` bundle.
+If a bundle import the same packages than the `main` one (which is loaded everywhere), webpack won't duplicate them and they will be imported only in the `main` bundle.

+### Output files

+All your bundles will have the suffix `-module-bundle`.
+If you set the option `es5` to true in the asset module, you'll also have for each bundle a `nomodule` version with the suffix `-nomodule-bundle`.

+When building the assets in production mode, they will be copied inside the `release` folder like the main bundle.